Iran warns regional states of consequences if they stoked unrest

 Iran condemned a U.S. decision to impose sanctions on the Iranian information minister on Friday for his role in a nationwide internet shutdown meant to help stifle the protests.

-“Everyone knows that the current U.S. administration does not value the principles of democracy, transparency and human rights, including freedom of the internet for others,” Foreign Ministry spokesman Abbas Mousavi said, according to state media.
+“Everyone knows that the current U.S. administration does not value the principles of democracy, transparency and human rights, including freedom of the internet, for others,” Foreign Ministry spokesman Abbas Mousavi said, according to state media.

 On Thursday, Iran’s National Security Council that had ordered the shutdown approved reactivating fixed-line internet in some areas after a five-day outage.

-The restoration of the internet, slow on the first two days, sped up on Saturday, with observatory NetBlocks saying network data showed connectivity was up to 64% of normal levels.
+The restoration of the internet, slow on the first two days, sped up on Saturday, with observatory NetBlocks indicating that network data showed connectivity was up to 72% of normal levels.

-State television showed thousands marching in pro-government rallies in several cities on Saturday.

-Reporting by Dubai newsroom; Editing by Helen Popper and Ros Russell
+Reporting by Dubai newsroom; Editing by Helen Popper , Ros Russell and Alexandra Hudson